SCHEDULE AND AVAILABILITY: This is an update as of 12/28/20.

 Self winding clocks are generally powered by relatively weak springs–or no springs at all, so they tend to wear slowly.
 However, the flip side of this is that they tend to run for long periods of time without rest.
 By contrast, a conventional spring or weight-powered clock will run down and perhaps be left without winding for extended periods of time.
 Moreover, many self winding clocks were poorly maintained because most clock repair folks were not familiar with them and would either avoid them or could not professionally address unfamiliar wear specific to these clocks.

 With Self Winding Clock Co. units, there was a tendency to use hole closing punches on both sides of the plates, which left the bearing surfaces thin and more subject to wear.
 We address these issues in every restoration, returning a clock that is virtually like new.
 See our 25-Step Restoration Process for Style F document, which outlines the detailed process used for Self Winding Clock Co.
 Style F (the most common) movements.
 Or, learn more about the details of our SWCC Restoration Process for Style A/B/C movements.
+If we restore your movement, you will NEVER see ill-fitting or out of center bushings protruding from the plates, unpolished pivots, or any other form of butchery that is common with many shops today.

 And yes, we now do indeed have the capability to fully restore the small German die-cast motors found in the more recent Broadcast Studio clocks.
 We can safely and harmlessly disassemble the motor, fabricate replacement commutators, bifurcated brush assemblies, and of course can re-tip the brushes with .004″ platinum (3x the original thickness!).
 The result is an all-original motor restoration with longer life than the originals.